Roger came to us because he felt that the advice he was given about his personal pension plan didn't produce the results they should have.

 We looked at the type of pension arrangement recommended and the funds which Roger’s contributions had been invested in.
 We thought the pension plan itself had been suitable and offered good value at the time in terms of competitive charges.

 But whilst we acknowledged that XYZ Ltd had said they'd tried to balance the competing objectives of fund growth with Roger’s need for maintaining the value of his contributions, we felt that not enough attention had been paid to how important it was to maintain the value of his contributions.
 Roger had been investing in funds with high levels of equity investment, which meant that they were vulnerable to stock marker fluctuations.
 And this was particularly acute at the time Roger came to retire, which meant that, after 20 years of contributing, his pension pot was worth only a little more than the value of the contributions made.
+When the effect of inflation was taken into account, Roger's contributions had actually reduced in value.

 We felt that a more cautious investing approach – whilst not offering the same return potential as equities – would have been better suited to Roger.
 So we upheld the complaint - and told the business to compare the actual return Roger had achieved with a benchmark return comprised of lower risk investments.